marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 - The store `state` (which is a getter of the `ReduxAction` class).
 - The action **fields**, passed to the action when it was instantiated and dispatched.
-- The `dispatch` method, so that the reducer can dispatch other actions, if necessary.
+- A lot of other `ReduxAction` methods, that will be covered later.

 <br></br>